m-ld/m-ld-website/src/topics/truth-and-just-lists.md

 core specification and the Javascript engine.

 The biggest ticket on our list was Lists!
-So we're happy to announce that we've worked out the specification and completed a prototype implementation.
+So we're happy to announce that we've worked out the [specification](https://spec.m-ld.org/#lists) and completed a prototype implementation.

-You can read all about multi-collaborator editable lists in our article.
+We've also put together an article all about multi-collaborator editable lists;
+we'll post the link just as soon as it's published.

+We're looking forward to 2021.
+Let us know what you're building!